Frank A. James III

 Frank Allison James III (born 1953) is an American theologian and academic administrator.
-He is the president of Missio Seminary in Philadelphia, Pennsylvania.
-He formerly served as Provost and Professor of Historical Theology at Gordon-Conwell Theological Seminary.
+He is the former president of Missio Seminary in Philadelphia, Pennsylvania.
+Dr. James formerly served as Provost and Professor of Historical Theology at Gordon-Conwell Theological Seminary.
 His expertise is Reformation history, focusing especially on the life and thought of Peter Martyr Vermigli.
 He has authored and edited several books.